Key takeaways

 Most intercom boxes don’t have a video feature.
 So, a resident would have to grant access based on the visitor’s voice alone, which can pose serious safety concerns for your property.

 A video intercom adds additional safety and security to a property.
-A camera feed is sent directly to the tenant’s substation, where they can see who is requesting access to the building.
+A camera feed is sent directly to the tenant’s substation, where they can see who requests access to the building.

 5. Installation difficulties and costs